Project Foodie

 Public Launch

 Shipped the production iOS app featuring EMMY® Award-winning producer Eli Holzman and The Meatball Shop's Daniel Holzman.
-Apple featured it as App of the Day.
+Apple gave it an App Store Editors' Choice badge.

 6